 People with diseases such as cerebral palsy, muscular dystrophy, and multiple sclerosis should be under continual medical care for the best outcomes.

-If you have stayed long-term in the hospital or have been injured, it’s especially important to tell your doctor about any stiffness or loss of movement you have.
+If you’ve been in the hospital for a long period or have been injured, it’s especially important to tell your doctor about any stiffness or loss of movement you have.

 Preventing contracture deformity